ouzi-dev/credstash-operator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Credstash Operator version used**
-The Credstash operator version from the [releases section](https://github.com/ouzi-dev/credstash-operator/releases)
+The Credstash operator version from the [releases section](https://github.com/ouzi-dev/credstash-operator/releases).

 **Method of deployment**
 Helm chart or YAML?
-If YAML please provide sample yaml objects used to deploy
+If YAML please provide sample yaml objects used to deploy.

 **Kubernetes API Version**
 The version of the Kubernetes API where the Operator is deployed.